Skip to main content

 Antibody Structure

-An antibody monomer typically consists of four polypeptide chains: two heavy chains and two light chains, forming a Y-shaped structure.
-The arms of the Y contain the variable regions, which are responsible for binding to specific antigens, while the stem of the Y contains the constant region, which determines the antibody's class and effector functions.
+An antibody monomer typically consists of four polypeptide chains: two heavy chains and two light chains.
+These chains are linked by disulfide bonds, forming a Y-shaped structure.
+The tips of the Y contain variable regions that bind to specific antigens, while the stem of the Y contains constant regions that determine the antibody's class and effector functions.

 Recommended video: